jacobeisenstein/language-change-tutorial/README.md

 jupyter-notebook HappierOnTheWeekend.ipynb
 ```

 The fourth notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes).
 This works on linux via `pip install --user pyhawkes autograd`, but I'm not having consistent success with this on mac.
-You may want to clone the repo directly: https://github.com/slinderman/pyhawkes
+If you have trouble, you may want to clone the repo directly: https://github.com/slinderman/pyhawkes

 # Data